harshavardhana/mountpoint-s3/README.md

 ### Security

-If you discover a potential security issue in this project we ask that you notify AWS Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in this project, we ask that you notify AWS Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public GitHub issue.

 ### Code of conduct